rrmarinho/winreversevm/README.md

 # Win Reverse VM

-The objective of this project is to make it easy for malware analysts to prepare a Windows 10 Virtual Machine with analysis tools.
+The objective of this project is to make it easy to prepare a Windows 10 Virtual Machine for malware analysis.

+The project installs a curated list of reverse engeneering tools on a Windows 10 VM provided by Microsoft for an evaluation period.

 # Installation